 Bed bugs don’t have wings, and neither do fleas.
 So they cannot fly.
 On the other hand, bed bugs are slow to walk and cannot jump, while fleas have strong hind legs and move by jumping long distances.

 Another difference is the habitat.
 If they are not near a host, they generally live in areas where domestic animals have been, and also on sand or gravel.

 These pests use their small size and ability to enter homes undetected.
 They usually enter clothes, luggage, or pets when they go out.
 Both pests are reddish-brown in color and large enough to be seen with the naked eye.
 However, bed bugs are more reddish in color and are much larger than fleas when they are adults.

 Fleas and bed bugs consume the blood of mammals.
 Bed bugs prefer humans and almost never bite animals when people are nearby.
 Whereas fleas prefer to feed on pets, but they can attack humans when necessary.
-If your pet scratches himself too much or if he detects fleas on your pet, he may have a flea problem.
+If your pet scratches himself too much, may have a flea problem.

 Fleas and bed bugs are considered nocturnal pests, as they are generally most active at night.
 However, the night is more unique to bed bugs, as fleas can also bite during the day if the opportunity arises.

 The bites of both insects are red and small, although they have certain differences that we will see later in another post.
 Furthermore, it is well known that fleas transmit several serious diseases such as plague and typhus, while bed bugs do not transmit any diseases.

 Treatment for bites is a combination of oral antihistamines along with topical corticosteroid lotions or creams.
 You can also use calamine-based creams.
 In cases of pain you can take analgesics.